wakatime/vim-wakatime/README.md

 Tells the plugin to use a custom python binary.
 The default is to use `python` from your system PATH.

+    let g:wakatime_OverrideCommandPrefix = '/usr/bin/wakatime'  " (Default: '')

+Overrides the WakaTime CLI command prefix.
+You might need this when running [wakatime-cli][wakatime-cli] with a custom wrapper script or from the pip installed binary.
+Normally, the bundled [wakatime-cli][wakatime-cli] is used so this setting is not needed.

 WakaTime plugins also share a common `~/.wakatime.cfg` config file.
 [See common configs...][wakatime-cli-config]